Salizes/LunaGC/README.md

 This fork was created with new resource reading adapters.”

-## Note from the maintainer
-Might update to latest occasionally, depends on how I'm feeling and my situation.
-Of course, I post the protocol buffer definitions on [GitLab](https://gitlab.com/kitkat-multiverse/genshin-protocol) and translations.
-Contact me at my [Discord](https://discord.gg/5Rfyjrt5aB)
+ Contact me at my Discord: salize.

 ## Updated version of Grasscutters, with some new features implemented.
 Old Discord for LunaGC https://discord.gg/7D5gkyJR5Y (don't ask for support there as it's been taken over by other people (...), instead create an issue in this repository)